 This kind of dam is built to lower heights, typically between 20 and 50 meters.

-The provided slab has an angle of between 40 and 55 degrees with respect to the horizontal.
+The provided slab has an angle of between 40 and 55 degrees for the horizontal.

 This inclination is required to maintain the dam’s stability, support the dead load of the water that has been stored in the reservoir, and stop the dam from sliding under its own weight.